JuliaClimate/ClimateTools.jl/docs/src/installation.md

 # Installation

-ClimateTools.jl requires some python packages for mapping purpose. it is currently using Basemap under the hood.
+ClimateTools.jl requires some python packages for mapping purpose and is currently using Basemap under the hood.
 To ensure that ClimateTools works properly, it is recommended to use a Python distribution that can properly load the required python packages and build `PyCall` with the same python distribution.

 ## Approach no. 1 Use main system python distribution